Brief closes seed round led by EPIC Ventures. Read the announcement.

 The problem

-This creates context blindness.
+This is context blindness.

 Every tool you use captures activity.
 Email preserves messages.
 Calendars track meetings.
 Documents store decisions.
 Chat keeps moving.
 CRM logs contacts.